 Any unit or group of units in a condominium or cooperative or any individually or collectively owned single-family, two-family, or four-family house or dwelling unit that is also a transient public lodging establishment but that is not a timeshare project.

-In essence, vacation rentals can either be classified as a condo or dwelling units.
+In Florida, short-term rentals can either be classified as a condo or dwelling units.
 More specifically it is a condo or dwelling which is “rented to guests more than three times in a calendar year for periods of less than 30 days or 1 calendar month, whichever is less, or which is advertised or held out to the public as a place regularly rented to guests.”

 Where you can run vacation rentals also varies.
 While the general rule is that a vacation rental is defined according to the above and you need to apply the relevant regulatory and legislative rules, where exactly you are allowed to have vacation rental properties differs from county to county and we will get into those particulars as we go.

-One significant exemption is the renting out of a single room or rooms that do not qualify as public lodging and are thus exempt from the requirement for a DBPR license.
+One significant exemption is the renting out of a single room or rooms that do not qualify as public lodging and are thus exempt from the requirement for a DBPR license and license fees.

 You can combine many vacation rental properties of the same kind (a condo or dwelling) into a single application.
-Condos and dwellings cannot, however, be operated under the same license.
+Condos and dwellings cannot, however, be operated under the same Florida short-term rentals license.
+You also need to establish if your properties will be classified as public lodging establishments, which may change the legalities slighty.

 Vacation rentals do not need to undergo an opening inspection, in contrast to hotels and restaurants.
 For railings, stairwells, and balconies that are not shared by the entire building, a Certificate of Balcony Inspection is the sole inspection required for Florida short-term rentals.
 Airbnb property owners must submit an application for this certificate every three years in accordance with the Division of Hotels and Restaurants’ safety rules.

-Because there are two different designations for rental properties, there are two different applications.
+Because there are two different designations for rental properties, there are two different applications that need to be processed under Florida’s new short-term rental laws.

 The details you need to provide to apply for a condo vacation rental license are the following.